Social Mobility Abstracts

 population.
 A high concentration of income or wealth indicates inequality in economic

 outcomes.
-However, it is at least as important to consider the rate of social mobility,
+It is as important to consider the rate of social mobility, which indicates the

 Piacentini, Mario (2008) mpra.ub.uni-muenchen.de/8376/